 Overview Development and origin of trade mark applications

-In 2020, the service class 35 (advertising; business management, organisation and administration; office functions) was the class most frequently indicated, namely in 29,378 applications, an increase of 11.6% compared to 26,332 applications in the previous year.
-It is followed by class 41 (providing of training; entertainment; sporting and cultural activities) in the second place, which was indicated in 20,728 applications (+7.9%) and class 9 (electrical apparatus and instruments; computer hardware; software; optical apparatus and instruments), ranking third, which was indicated in 16,338 applications (+15.0%).
+As in the previous years, class 35 (advertising; business management, organisation and administration; office functions) was the class most frequently indicated in trade mark applications in 2021 (indicated in 29,974 applications in 2021).
+As in the previous year, it is followed by class 41 (providing of training; entertainment; sporting and cultural activities) and class 9 (electrical apparatus and instruments; computer hardware; software; optical apparatus and instruments), indicated in 20,483 and 16,613 applications respectively.

-If the cursor is moved over the chart, it shows the trade mark applications in 2020 per German Länder (residence or principal place of business of the applicant).
+If the cursor is moved over the chart, it shows the trade mark applications in 2021 and the applications per 100,000 inhabitants as well as the change in percent per German Länder (residence or principal place of business of the applicant).

-About 40 staff at the trade mark administration at the Jena location deal with all post-registration and secondary procedures after the definitive registration of a trade mark.
+About 35 staff of the trade mark administration at the Jena location deal with all post-registration and secondary procedures after the definitive registration of a trade mark.
 These include, in particular, renewals, the recording of changes, restrictions on disposal, licensing procedures and cancellations.
-Furthermore, the trade mark administration staff issue priority documents, certifications of origin or other register extracts.
+Furthermore, the trade mark administration staff issue priority documents, certifications of origin and other register extracts.

 For further statistical data on trade mark administration, please see the “Statistics” chapter.